 Property and equipment is recorded at cost, net of accumulated depreciation.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the assets.
-Buildings, and site improvements have estimated useful lives of 39 years and 9 years, respectively.
-Tenant improvements are amortized using the straight-line method over the useful lives of the improvements or the remaining term of the corresponding leases, whichever is shorter.
-The remaining term of the corresponding leases is approximately 2.1 years.
+Owned buildings and related improvements have estimated useful lives of 39 years and approximately 10 years, respectively.
+Tenant improvements related to leased space are amortized using the straight-line method over the useful lives of the improvements or the remaining term of the corresponding leases, whichever is shorter.
+The remaining term of the corresponding leases is approximately 1.1 years.